0x050f/push_swap/README.md

 push_swap: `./push_swap 0 2 3 1`

+Note: You can also use option `-v` as first parameter to see stacks operations

 ## Tester

 There is a bash script named `script.sh` that generate a array of size n and shuffle then test `push_swap | checker` x times.